-MSIST students take a total of 11 courses: 8 core and 3 elective courses.
-An additional 6 credits of foundation courses may be required; an advisor determines waiver eligibility.
-Students may customize their 3 elective courses by selecting a focus ranging from the managerial aspects of IT to the highly technical and complex components of IT projects and systems.
+MSIST students take a total of 11, 3-credit courses: 7 core and 4 electives.
+An additional 3-6 credits of foundation courses may be required; an advisor determines waiver eligibility.
+Students may customize their 4 elective courses by selecting a focus ranging from the managerial aspects of IT to the highly technical and complex components of IT projects and systems.
 They may study part-time or full-time, on-campus or online.
 Advisors consult with students to create a program completion plan that best suits their needs.

 All core and elective courses are taught on-campus in the fall, spring, and summer semesters.
 Select core and elective courses are taught online in those same semesters.
 Students must complete all core courses to be eligible for the Integrated Information Systems Capstone course.

 Students typically complete degree requirements in the following time frames:

 - Part-Time: 30-48 months

 - Full-Time: 18-24 months

 |Foundation Courses*||Must be completed, if required the first year of the prog|

 |Required – 7 Core Courses|

 |Core Courses||Must be finished before enrolling in Capstone 6210|